konstantint/SKompiler/README.md

    Note that the values of `predict_proba` in this expression must be expanded (and thus the computation repeated) multiple times.

    This problem could be overcome by performing computation in steps - first saving the values of `predict_proba`, then finding the argmax - in SQL this could be implemented via CTE-s.
 However, this is not how `SKompiler` works, at the moment, so enjoy the super-long SQLs.
 For example, the SQLite expression corresponding to `RandomForestClassifier(n_estimators=100, max_depth=5).fit(X, y).predict` is about 756KB-long (surprisingly, SQLite manages to parse and execute it successfully and rather quickly.
 Don't bother compiling it to SymPy or feeding into Excel, though).

+ * For larger models (say, a random forest or a gradient boosted model with 500+ trees) the resulting SKAST expression tree may become deeper than Python's default recursion limit of 1000.
+As a result you will get a `RecursionError` when trying to traslate the model.
+To alleviate this, raise the system recursion limit to sufficiently high value:

+       import sys
+       sys.setrecursionlimit(10000)

 Development
 -----------